A Tribute to Dean George Pearsall

 I met George Pearsall in early 1972 while he was serving as dean of engineering at Duke.
 George was a very innovative researcher and a terrific teacher.
 He had a charming personality and was extremely supportive of new ideas.

-George always loved opportunities for integration of engineering with the social sciences and humanities.
-Duke had recently established the Institute of Policy Sciences and Public Affairs, and George was interested in having a closer relationship between the School of Engineering and the Institute via development of interdisciplinary courses, collaborative research projects, and adjunct faculty appointments.
+George always loved opportunities for the integration of engineering with the social sciences and humanities.
+Duke had recently established the Institute of Policy Sciences and Public Affairs, and George was interested in having a closer relationship between the School of Engineering and the Institute via the development of interdisciplinary courses, collaborative research projects, and adjunct faculty appointments.

 My two daughters, Nisha and Seema, also graduated from the School of Engineering.
-They too, like an untold number of engineering students, have very fond memories of their interactions with George.
+They, too, like an untold number of engineering students, have very fond memories of their interactions with George.
 They sought and received invaluable advice from George when needed.
 We are all most fortunate to have known George Pearsall, served as his colleagues, and enjoyed his cordial friendship.

 Devendra P. Garg

-Emeritus Professor of Mechanical Engineering
+Professor Emeritus of Mechanical Engineering

-Anand Kasbekar E'85
+Anand Kasbekar '85

-I first met Dean Pearsall in 1982 as a freshman in the Department of Mechanical Engineering and Materials Science, where he and Dr. Phillip Jones, Dr. Hadley Cocks, and Dr. Marion Shepard became key figures with regard to my education and my career as an engineer.
+I first met Dean Pearsall in 1982 as a freshman in the Department of Mechanical Engineering & Materials Science, where he and Dr. Phillip Jones, Dr. Hadley Cocks, and Dr. Marion Shepard became key figures with regard to my education and my career as an engineer.

-This group of professors were role models for the type of faculty that Duke promotes as part of the culture that makes Duke University a unique learning environment in which students can develop strong and lasting relationships with their professors.
-I am proud to say that Dean Pearsall, along with each one of these other faculty members, became a good friend as I progressed through graduate school and entered into my professional career as an engineer.
+This group of professors were role models for the type of faculty that Duke promotes as part of the culture that makes Duke a unique learning environment in which students can develop strong and lasting relationships with their professors.
+I am proud to say that Dean Pearsall, along with each one of these other faculty members, became a good friend as I progressed through graduate school and entered my professional career as an engineer.

 I will miss his visits to Durham and the great times we spent together.

-Anand Kasbekar, BSE 1985, MS 1987, PhD 1994
+BSE 1985, MS 1987, PhD 1994

-Miguel A. Medina, Jr.
+Miguel A. Medina Jr.

 I arrived at Duke in the fall of 1976 as a very young and inexperienced assistant professor of civil engineering.
 The School of Engineering was small, and it did not take very long to meet all of the faculty.
 I was immediately impressed with George Pearsall – with his intelligence, his eloquence, his elucidation of the unclear, and his incisive description of the mission of an engineering faculty member given our size.
-His infectious laughter, sense of humor and optimism were a magnet toward seeking his company and advice.
+His infectious laughter, sense of humor and optimism were a magnet for seeking his company and advice.

-George and his wife Pat attended all of the social events, and played an important role in doing so, inspiring us to grow with the school.
-My wife Maggie and I naturally gravitated to join them, and were uplifted by their presence.
+George and his wife Pat attended all of the social events and played an important role in doing so, inspiring us to grow with the school.
+My wife Maggie and I naturally gravitated to join them and were uplifted by their presence.

 After the tragic and untimely death of Dean Alex Vesiç, George served again as dean of engineering from 1982 to 1983.
-His tenure had a calming effect on both faculty and students, and undoubtedly facilitated the arrival of Earl Dowell as our next dean.
+His tenure had a calming effect on faculty and students and undoubtedly facilitated the arrival of Earl Dowell as our next dean.
 George left a lasting impression on all of us, particularly our undergraduates.
-His impact was felt well beyond engineering, by inclusion of talent throughout Duke in many of his initiatives.
+His impact was felt well beyond engineering by the inclusion of talent throughout Duke in many of his initiatives.
 His legacy of excellence in teaching, providing real-life product failure examples in his lectures, is a model for the quality of education Duke engineering students should expect.

-I was fortunate to have known him, to have profited from his sage advice, and I will always remember that laughter.
+I was fortunate to have known him to have profited from his sage advice, and I will always remember that laughter.

-Miguel A. Medina, Jr.
+Miguel A. Medina Jr.

-Professor Emeritus of Civil and Environmental Engineering
+Professor Emeritus of Civil & Environmental Engineering

 David Needham

-I came to Duke Engineering in 1987, and joined the Department of Mechanical Engineering and Materials Science (MEMS).
-As a chemist, I was assigned to teach "Structure and Properties of Solids” – the foundation materials course, E83.
+I came to Duke Engineering in 1987 and joined the Department of Mechanical Engineering and Materials Science (MEMS).
+As a chemist, I was assigned to teach "Structure and Properties of Solids” — the foundation materials course, E83.

-I believe this was George’s course in which he not only lectured on all aspects of materials science and engineering with consummate ease, he also introduced a series of labs with practical significance.
-On day one, students had to go out into the real-world and find an engineering part, bring it back to the lab, and analyze it in terms of its composition-structure-property relationships that supported its function and mechanism of action.
+I believe this was George’s course in which he not only lectured on all aspects of materials science and engineering with consummate ease he also introduced a series of labs with practical significance.
+On day one, students had to go out into the real world and find an engineering part, bring it back to the lab, and analyze it in terms of its composition-structure-property relationships that supported its function and mechanism of action.

 One thing stands out in my mind that has fundamentally influenced my own learner-centric educational methods.
-He said, "The goal of teaching is not to cover the material in class, but to uncover it."
+He said, "The goal of teaching is not to cover the material in class but to uncover it."

-This sage-advice is just one snippet of the wisdom that George had and freely shared, the integrity and real-world perspective that he brought to his academic role, as well as to his other successful career of engineering consulting.
+This sage advice is just one snippet of the wisdom that George had and freely shared, the integrity and real-world perspective that he brought to his academic role, as well as to his other successful career of engineering consulting.
 This integration of academic engineering with real-world problems was perhaps his hallmark.

-I also remember, he easily laughed; he was pure joy.
+I also remember he easily laughed; he was pure joy.

 David Needham PhD, DSc (Nottingham)

-Professor of Mechanical Engineering and Material Science
+Professor Emeritus of Mechanical Engineering & Material Science

 As a member of the Class of 1969, I remember George Pearsall as an extraordinary professor and a caring human being.

-I was fortunate to serve on and later chair Earl Dowell's Engineering Dean's Council – later the Board of Visitors.
+I was fortunate to serve on and later chair Earl Dowell's Engineering Dean's Council — later the Board of Visitors.
 So I was able to stay in regular touch with George, visiting him whenever I came on campus.
-Away from the office, he and Pat were always together it seemed.
+Away from the office, he and Pat were always together, it seemed.
 You could palpably feel the love they shared.
 No matter what, Pat had the same happy disposition that George exuded.

 I have no doubt that my story – how one man could have so profoundly influenced one life - must have been repeated literally thousands of times.
-George will be remembered for all he did for Duke, but even more so for all he did for so many men and women who had the good fortune to intersect with his life.
+George will be remembered for all he did for Duke, but even more for all he did for so many men and women who had the good fortune to intersect with his life.

 Thomas Woodard